Pakistan Frees All But 1 Accused In Gang Rape

 Hasan said a male chauvinistic legal system continues to discriminate against Pakistani women.
 He said the Federal Shariat Court seeks to roll back the 2006 Protection of Women Act on the grounds that it conflicts with ordinances that govern such things as adultery and rape.
 The Shariah judges want to restore provisions that require women who have been raped to produce four witnesses, and to allow police to arrest a woman on a charge of adultery based on the fact she filed a report of rape.

-She's not putting her faith in the criminal justice system.
-But, Mai said, "women the world over should not lose courage.
-God is just and he will dispense justice."
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+She's no longer putting her faith in the criminal justice system.
+"Women the world over should not lose courage.
+God is just and he will dispense justice," Mai said.